 - Click Rates

 - Make the survey link the focus on the email, separate it from the rest of the text.
 Keep the email itself short and simple, in addition, mention that the survey itself will not take more than 5 - 10 minutes.
-Lastly, avoid poor image quality in your head photo.
+Lastly, avoid poor image quality in your header photo.

 - Completion Rates